yavuzkoroglu/padkit/README.md

 > [!IMPORTANT]
 > A good text editor must facilitate code reviewing and refactoring.

 The average coder must accept the fact that the first version of a code block is almost never going to be the final version.
 Most code blocks change many times as the software under implementation evolves.
-Identifying and modyfing lines of code may become a routine and cumbersome task for the coder.
+Identifying and modifying lines of code may become a routine and cumbersome task for the coder.
 Hence, the coder must seek a text editor that facilitates these operations.

 #### Seek These Text Features